ordercloud-api/angular-client/CONTRIBUTING.md

 Assuming you or a contributor followed the instructions for [submitting a pull request](#✨-submitting-a-pull-request) and are a maintainer you can follow these instructions to release a new version of the sdk.

-1. Verify the version has been bumped and adheres to [semantic versioning](https://semver.org/)
+1. Verify the version has been bumped and adheres to [semantic versioning](https://semver.org/).
+    - Version should be updated in both package.json and projects/sdk/package.json.
+    - Version update should be its own commit
+    - Use following format for the commmit: `:bookmark: {VERSION}`
 2. Verify the [changelog](./CHANGELOG.md) has been updated
 3. Create and publish a new release on github
 4. Publish on npm by running `npm run publish-please`